Toberumono/WRF-Setup-Script/README.md

 ## <a name="wdtsnd"></a>What do these scripts not do?

 + WRFSetup.sh
-	1. This script does *not* download the tarballs for WRF, WPS, or the GEOGRID data - that would require implicit license agreements or something, and, besides, you should really know what you're downloading.
+	1. Does *not* download the tarballs for WRF, WPS, or the GEOGRID data - that would require implicit license agreements or something, and, besides, you should really know what you're downloading.
 It's safer that way.
-	2. This script runs on Linux and OSX *only*, and assumes the gcc/gfortran compilers.
+	2. Does not run on Windows.
+It runs on Linux and OSX *only*, and assumes the gcc/gfortran compilers.
 If you want to use a different compiler, change the compiler variable in the 'variables' file, but do so at your own risk.
-	3. This script *does not* run WRF.
+	3. *Does not* run WRF.
 That's a whole different process.
 However, my WRF Runner script, available at [https://github.com/toberumono/WRF-Runner](https://github.com/toberumono/WRF-Runner) automates running WRF.

 + WRFClean.sh
 	1. This script does *not* uninstall the programs that were installed by WRFSetup.sh - that is too risky as some of them were almost certainly already installed on the system prior to running WRFSetup.sh